 As the fleas bite the cat, the females are laying eggs throughout the skin.
 You may never see a flea on your cat as they tend to hide in the fur and your cat may swallow the fleas when grooming, but “flea dirt” is often visible throughout the skin.

 Flea dirt is the excrement of the flea that the larvae feed on.
-It is small, usually in a C shape, and black in color but will turn into a rusty brown or red when wet because it is composed of digested blood.
+It is small and black in color, looking like little black dots, but will turn into a rusty brown or red when wet because it is composed of digested blood.

-Many cats have an allergic reaction to flea bites, leading to extreme itchiness and hairless.
+Some cats have an allergic reaction to flea bites, leading to extreme itchiness and hair loss.
 In some cats, it only takes one or two fleas to cause a severe reaction, so even if you do not see a flea or flea dirt on your cat, your veterinarian will likely recommend treating your cat for fleas, especially if you have an outdoor cat.

 Ringworm is a dermatophyte fungal infection that can infect any mammal, including humans.
 In most animals, ringworm causes round hairless patches that are red and itchy, but some cats will be carriers of ringworm, meaning the dermatophyte can be found throughout the skin and hair but does not cause solitary lesions.